 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 The trip kicks off on day 1 in Queenstown.
 Fly into Queenstown Airport (ZQN), where one of our local team will meet you and transfer you to the starting accommodation.
 There are no activities planned until the welcome meeting this evening, so arrive at a time that suits you.

 We finish up on day 9 in Queenstown as well.
-There are no activities planned for today, so we’ll say goodbye after check out.
-You’ll need to make your own way from the accommodation to the airport if you’re travelling on or heading home.
-Or if you’re staying on in New Zealand to live and work, you’ll need to arrange your transport to your next stop or extend your stay in Queenstown.
+There are no activities planned for today.
+You’ll need to arrange your transport to your next stop or extend your stay in Queenstown.
 Your group leader can help you with all your plans.

 Just a reminder that even though your trip is starting in the South Island, you will get 12 months unlimited job support and help finding jobs in every part of New Zealand included with this programme.